BettercareHealth/bettercare/primary-maternal-care/test-6.md

 16. A common side effect of an intramuscular injection of depo progesterone is:
 	1. Fluid retention and breast tenderness.
 	1. Reduction in lactation.
-	1. Cloasma (a brown mark on the face).
+	1. Chloasma (a brown mark on the face).
 	1. Amenorrhoea.
 17. Tubal ligation causes:
 	1. Menstrual abnormalities.